Brooklyn-Style/Magic_Roll/README.md

 Punctuation is almost entirely on the inner index column except for `?`.
 I needed to make room for the repeat key so it got pushed to the outer pinky column, with the rest of the symbols being put on another layer.

-Repeat was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
+`Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
 Thankfully, this placement doesn't really cause any problems, despite introducing a few SFBs; they can be fixed with magic or alt-fingering.
 Additionally, this key doesn't just repeat the last letter:
 - `H@` → `HT`. `HH` is extremely uncommon. `HT` becomes a roll.
 - `Q@` → `QU`. `QQ` is even more uncommon. `U` is two rows above `Q`, making it a little uncomfortable to type normally.
 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right half was built around the `TSRN` home keys. `T` on the index because it's the second most common letter, and `N` on the pinky because it pairs with every other letter. `S` on middle and `R` on ring to make `ST` and `RST` inrolls.
-The rest of the letters were arranged for as many inrolls and comfortable patterns as possible.
-SFBs were mostly ignored, as I planned to fix them with magic later.
+The right half was arranged around the `TSRN` home keys:
+- `T` is the second most common letter so it goes on the index
+- `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll.
+- `S` on middle and `R` on ring make `ST` and `RST` inrolls.

+The `BGK` column was setup to make the `NG`, `RK`, and `BL` bigrams more comfortable

+SFBs were mostly ignored, as I planned to fix them later with magic.
 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
 You could swap `L` and `C` for a marginal improvement but then you'd lose the `CL` inroll and make `NCL` (e.g. include) a redirect.

 b d l c p